What is An Antenuptial Contract?

 - Spouses are not liable for each other’s debts, thus if one spouse becomes insolvent creditors cannot make a claim against the solvent spouse with regards to their assets.

 - The financially and/or economically stronger spouse is not legally obligated to share his/her assets with the financially and/or economically weaker spouse.
 This is subject to judicial discretion and forfeiture of benefits.

 Cons of Getting Married Out of Community of Property without Accrual:

 - The economically and/or financially weaker spouse does not get to share in the estate of the economically and/or financially stronger spouse even if the other party indirectly contributed.

-- An ANC has to be entered into prior to marriage which incurred additional fees such as notary costs and registration costs.
+- An ANC has to be entered into prior to marriage which incurred additional fees.

 Get Legal Advice from Experts